-The following materials are required as part of the portfolio for all seniors who are graduating with a degree in Communication (Communication Arts; PR/Advertising; Writing for the Media; Visual Communication: Electronic or Graphic; or Global Communication).
-The portfolio will be used to measure learning that has occurred in the major and in the general education curriculum.
-Students should begin gathering portfolio material during their freshman year and plan on completing the portfolio during and just after the internship, usually by the fall of their senior year.
+All seniors who are graduating with a degree in Communication (Communication Arts; PR / Advertising; or Global Communication) will compile and submit a Senior Portfolio in the semester prior to graduation.
+The portfolio of representative work will be used to assess and measure learning that has occurred in the major and general education curriculum.
+Students should begin gathering portfolio material during their freshman year and plan on completing the portfolio during and just after their internship, usually in the fall of their senior year.
+The portfolio needs to meet deadlines and criteria for passing before the student may graduate.